wacncontent/CustomizeTool/addCommentOutput/includes/website-from-gallery.md

 ## Create a web app in the portal

-1. Log in to the Azure Preview Portal.
+1. Log in to the Azure Portal Preview.

-2. Open the Azure gallery either by clicking the **Marketplace** icon:
+2. Open the Azure  Marketplace  gallery  either by clicking the **Marketplace** icon:

     ![Marketplace icon][marketplace]